Yogesh-K-Matkar/react_concept_react_app/README.md

                    const data = useLoaderData();

+    5.  useParams(OLD React version below 6.4) :- This hook is used to access dynamic route parameters from the URL.

+        Syntax:-

+               import { useParams } from "react-router-dom";

+               const params = useParams();

+        Note:- params object will contain key-value pairs of dynamic route parameters defined in the path.

+        Example: If the path is "/movie/:movieID", then params will be an object like { movieID: "123" }.

+        ABOVE React version 6.4+,

+        Passing {params} object as prop to component or function where dynamic route parameter is required.

 7.  .env File :-
     This file is used to store environment variables such as API keys, URLs, etc. It should not be committed to version control for security reasons.